Redgate SQL Provision, SQL Clone, Data Masker Part1

 But the problem more often than not, is data.

-Chances are you’re handling some form of sensitive data.
+Chances are you are handling some form of sensitive data.
 Whether it’s customer data, or company data, there is likely to be one or more subject matters in your data warehouse that are governed by regulations or company policies.
 Back then, I was contending with company policies and the Data Protection Act (DPA) but data is even more tightly regulated now by the introduction of the General Data Protection Regulation (GDPR).

 Adhering to those policies more often than not means hindering your development team in some shape or form.
 My development team were no different and I had to contend with frustrated developers who wanted better data.
 There may be a number of reasons for poor data quality in development;